nextgis/docs_ngweb/source/install-ubuntu.rst

 This message is not important.

-If you plan to work with API from leaflet or OpenLayers you need to setup CORS technology.
+If you plan to work with API from leaflet or OpenLayers you need to setup CORS technology.s